ShuvoNewaz/MILP-VLSI-Floorplanning-CPP/README.md

 - The environment is now ready.
 Activate the environment by typing

     `conda activate MILP_Floorplan_CPP`
 - The setup for the MOSEK libraries and header files are dependent on the operating system.
 For instance, g++ may not be used with Windows to run MOSEK.
 Please check their website to confirm compatibility.
-The [run_template.sh](run_template.sh) outlines the template paths for the required header files and libraries.
+The [main.sh](main.sh) outlines the template paths for the required header files and libraries.
 - The input arguments such as the number of blocks of the system, whether or not successive augmentation is applied, etc. are very similar to the Python version.
-Edit the [run_template.sh](run_template.sh) file to run as required.
+Edit the [main.sh](main.sh) file to run as required.
-- After setting up the arguments as needed, run `bash run_template.sh` in your terminal.
+- After setting up the arguments as needed, run `bash main.sh` in your terminal.

-A trial run can be performed by modifying the `bash run_template.sh` as follows:
+A trial run can be performed by modifying the `main.sh` as follows:

   `./main.out 30 true true 15 true 7 true`